NayazFathima/Abstraction/README.md

 # Abstraction
-Hidden the content in the method Using abstract
+Hidden the content in the method Using abstract and interface